hongjiel/example_repo/README.md

 # Example Repo

-This is a example repo.
+This is an example repo.